MicrosoftDocs/office-docs-powershell/sharepoint/docs-conceptual/sharepoint-online/connect-sharepoint-online.md

 ---
 title: Get started with the SharePoint Online Management Shell ms.service: sharepoint-powershell
+description: "Learn how to connect to SharePoint Online PowerShell."
 ---

 # Get started with SharePoint Online Management Shell #